 A summary of the lithologic units and major lithologies in Hole M0027A is provided in Figure F8.
-The lithology at the base of Hole M0027A (Unit VIII) is clay (Unit VIII; 631.15-625.60 meters below seafloor [mbsf]; late Eocene) deposited in a deep offshore environment.
-The overlying Unit VII (625.60-488.75 mbsf; Oligocene to lowermost Miocene [Aquitanian]) comprises a large-scale coarsening-upward sequence from silt to very fine sand to poorly sorted glauconite-rich coarse sand debrites and turbidites.
+The lithology at the base of Hole M0027A is uppermost Eocene(?) clay (Unit VIII; 631.15-625.60 m core depth below seafloor, method A [CSF-A; when using method A, core lengths overlap if longer than the core run and are not scaled) deposited in a distal offshore environment.
+The overlying Oligocene to lowermost Miocene (Aquitanian) succession (Unit VII; 625.60-488.75 m CSF-A) comprises a large-scale coarsening-upward sequence from silt to very fine sand to poorly sorted glauconiterich coarse sand debrites and turbidites.
 Cyclic changes in average grain size and glauconite content occur upcore on the scale of 5-10 m; however, sedimentary structures are in places obscured by bioturbation.
 The succession records the progradation of clinoform slope apron systems over deep (>200 m?) distal clinoform toesets.
-Unit VI (488.75-355.72 mbsf; upper Aquitanian to lower Burdigalian) marks the outbuilding (progradation) of a thick storm-dominated river-influenced delta (offshore to shoreface) over a toe-of-slope apron.
-A thick shoreface succession (Subunit VIA; ~57 m thick) comprises clean quartz sand.
-The overlying Unit V (355.72-335.93 mbsf; lower mid-Burdigalian) marks an abrupt change in lithofacies and mineralogy to poorly sorted glauconite-rich sands with quartz and lithic granules whose environment of deposition in a clinoform rollover position is poorly constrained.
-Univ IV (335.93-295.01 mbsf; mid-Burdigalian) comprises a deepening-upward shoreface-offshore transition to offshore succession lacking a regressive facies.
-An erosional surface separates lithostratigraphic Units IV and III (295.01 mbsf), which begins with ~1.5 m of very coarse glauconitic sand representing a condensed transgressive lag deposit.
-Unit III (295.01-236.16 mbsf; upper Burdigalian to lower Langhian) is composed of deepening- and shallowing-upward packages of silty offshore and shorefaceoffshore transition environments with a major storm influence.
-Unit II (236.16-167.74 mbsf; Langhian) consists of a series of fining- and deepening-upward sedimentary cycles that are interpreted as transgressive shoreface evolving to shoreface-offshore transition deposits.
+Unit VI (488.75-355.72 m CSF-A; upper Aquitanian to lower Burdigalian) marks the outbuilding (progradation) of a thick storm-dominated delta (offshore to shoreface) over a toe of slope apron.
+The thick shoreface succession (Subunit VIA; ~57 m thick) comprises clean quartz sand.
+The overlying Unit V (355.72-335.93 m CSF-A; lower mid-Burdigalian) marks an abrupt change in lithofacies and mineralogy to poorly sorted glauconite-rich sands with quartz and lithic granules.
+Some of this succession is a transgressive shoreface environment, although a component of it may be attributed to channel fill at the clinoform inflection point.
+Unit IV (335.93-295.01 m CSF-A; mid-Burdigalian) and Unit III (295.01-236.16 m CSF-A; upper Burdigalian to lower Langhian) are shallowing-upward successions from silt-prone offshore to shorefaceoffshore transition deposits with intercalated sandy storm beds.
+A major erosional surface at the base of the subunit (295.01 m CSF-A) separates lithostratigraphic Units IV and III, which begins with ~1.5 m of very coarse glauconitic sand representing a condensed transgressive lag deposit.
+Unit III is abruptly overlain by Unit II (236.16- 167.74 m CSF-A; Langhian), which consists of a series of fining-upward sedimentary cycles that are interpreted as transgressive shoreface evolving to shoreface-offshore transition deposits.
 These cycles are thought to be incomplete depositional sequences from which regressive facies successions have been subsequently eroded.
 The upper part of Unit II consists of a clay-rich offshore succession.
-Unit I (167.74-0 mbsf; upper Miocene and upper Pleistocene, with no identified Pliocene) comprises sands and gravels deposited in a range of fluvial, coastal plain, estuarine, shoreface, and incised valley environments.
+Unit I (167.74-0 m CSF-A; upper Miocene and upper Pleistocene, with no identified Pliocene) comprises sands and gravels deposited in a range of fluvial, coastal plain, estuarine, shoreface, and incised valley environments.